$e^+e^- \rightarrow s\bar{s}$ at $\sqrt{s} = 250$ GeV at future linear colliders: Results for ILC250 and LCF@CERN250

 \section{Results for ILC250 and LCF@CERN250}

 Figures~\ref{fig:resultsILC} and~\ref{fig:resultsLCF} summarise \AFB results for ILC250 and LCF@CERN250.
 Statistical uncertainties are scaled to expected integrated luminosities.
 Improvements from CPID and hardware upgrades reduce uncertainties, with \textit{PerfectTPC} providing a lower benchmark.
+As can be seen in the plots, systematic uncertainties dominate for all cases, and both software (CPID) and hardware (dN/dx pixel TPC) offer potential to improve the measurements.
+The best improvements are observed in the \eLpR channels, where CPID yields a $\sim 40\%$ reduction of both statistical and systematic uncertainties, and \dNdx yields a $\sim 66\%$ reduction of statistical and $\sim 30\%$ of systematic uncertainties.